vimberlin/vimberlin.de/_posts/2012-08-29-august-2012-workshop.md

 ---
 layout: post
-title: August 2012 - VIM NOVICE - a beginners workshop for people new to Vim
+title: August 2012 - First Vim Novice workshop
 ---

 ## Next meetup is something special: "VIM NOVICE - a beginners workshop for people new to Vim" 2012-08-29, 7 p.m. at LAUNCH/CO